micatske/aianalysis/README.md

 $$
 ## Para Product

-We build the Bony's Paraproduct decomposition (https://www.math.ucla.edu/~tao/247b.1.07w/notes6.pdf).
+We build the [Bony's Paraproduct decomposition](https://www.math.ucla.edu/~tao/247b.1.07w/notes6.pdf).
 We include the high-high, low-high, and low-high paraproduct.
 Moreover, we also have the helpful operator $\nabla$ and $\triangle$ build-in.
 The paraproduct can be used with the Sobolev Embedding and Holder inequality to estimate functions.

 For instance, if we want to calculate the paraproduct of